 The expert said in all the conflict areas the age of marriage decreases as parents think marriage is a relatively secure choice for their children, however the outcomes of these marriages may not be the best ones in reality.

 If the age of marriage is increased to 21 for women, much is to be seen how it will pan out for Muslims in the country who are already under severe threat and attacks from majoritarian politics.
 The new law can turn out to be another weapon to punish Muslims.

-The new law will neither prevent maternal deaths, nor improve maternal health or adolescent nutrition, which is the intention of the state.
-Instead, it will infantilize women and prevent them from exercising autonomy in marital, sexual and reproductive decision-making.
+The new law will neither prevent maternal deaths nor improve maternal health or adolescent nutrition, which is the intention of the state.
+Instead, it will infantilize women and prevent them from exercising autonomy in marital, sexual, and reproductive decision-making.

 Dr. Nishitha Aysha Ashraf is Programme Associate for the SAAF Project at the Hidden Pockets Collective.
 She completed her B.A.
 Journalism & Communication (2010) and Bachelor of Dental Surgery (2015) from Manipal, Karnataka.
 She has covered the Nipah outbreak in Kerala during her stint as Health Reporter with The News Minute (2018).
 The reportage furthered her interest to be a key player in public health/ community health.
-Her internship and work at SOCHARA – Society for Community Health Awareness, Research and Action (2019) was instrumental to learn more about the People’s Health Movement.
+Her internship and work at SOCHARA – Society for Community Health Awareness, Research and Action (2019) were instrumental to learn more about the People’s Health Movement.
 She is keen on exploring the SRHR issues of Kerala, especially those amongst the Muslim and Christian communities.

 One reply on “Age of Marriage for Women: 21 is a Yes while 20 is a No?”

 She for marriage is defined by the mental growth and ability of a woman to handle hoards of responsibilities…along side the man…if an when the man is matured enough to understand a woman and treat her like one with due respect and love will be the age when women should say”i do” else age is no bar